Paperspace/gradient-cli/README.md

 =================
 The Gradient CLI follows a standard [command] [--options] syntax

-For example, to create a new experiment use:
+For example, to create a new Deployment use:
 ```
 gradient deployments create [type] [--options]
 ```